LYMPHOMA & DISABILITY BENEFITS

 DOES SSA CONSIDER THE EFFECTS OF LYMPHOMA THERAPY?

-The SSA does consider the effects of your treatment for lymphoma.
-Yes, they will.
+Yes, they do.
+The SSA considers the effects of your treatment for lymphoma.
 Because treatment for lymphoma may result in severe symptoms that prevent you from working, the SSA will consider the symptoms of the drugs you are taking.
 They will also look at the dosage and the frequency of drug administration.
 Likewise, they will consider the impact of surgery.
 Additionally, they will look at whether or not radiation therapy and chemo give you severe symptoms which keep you from working.

 The SSA states that in order to determine the adverse effects of therapy, enough time must pass to allow them to see the effect of the therapy.
-The SSA believes the effects of treatment are temporary in most instances.
-However, the effects may be disabling for an ongoing period of at least 12 months.
+The SSA believes the effects of treatment are mostly temporary.
+However, the effects may be for an ongoing period of at least 12 months.
 In those situations, the SSA may determine that your medical condition prevents you from working for over one year.
 Therefore, the SSA would pay you SSDI benefits.

 LYMPHOMA CAN IMPACT YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

-If your lymphoma does not meet listing 13.05, you can still receive benefits if your cancer impairs your RFC.
+If your lymphoma does not meet listing 13.05, then you can still receive benefits.
+However, your cancer must impair your RFC.
 Your RFC is the medical finding of what you can physically do in a work setting, after taking into account your cancer symptoms.

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS FOR LYPHOMA